ArkCase/samba-dc/README.md

 A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; this is a fork from the Fmstrat/Samba-domain repo to build for ARMv8 and ARMv7.
 The goal of the fork is to getting it working on a Unifi Dream Machine, Raspberry Pi 3+/4 and/or integrate it into Unraid.

+This image has been modified to work based off of Rocky Linux 8.5, so much of the Ubuntu-centric stuff documented below will not work.
+This document will be updated with the alternatives appropriately.

 ## Environment variables for quick start
 * `DOMAIN` defaults to `CORP.EXAMPLE.COM` and should be set to your domain
 * `DOMAINPASS` should be set to your administrator password, be it existing or new.
 This can be removed from the environment after the first setup run.